RosarioB/neynar_demo/README.md

 # Neynar Demo
 This repository demonstrates how to create a REST API that integrates with Farcaster using Neynar.
 The API can receive mentions and publish new casts.

+This is the repository of this [Youtube video](https://www.youtube.com/watch?v=-qiy08YMSwU)

 ## Setup